The 3 Best Microwaves (If There Even Is Such A Thing) of 2025

 • Breville the Smooth Wave:

 The Breville the Smooth Wave is a high-end microwave with a bigger LED screen than most microwaves and uses dials instead of buttons for its controls.
 Its 'Soft-Close' door closes noticeably quietly.
-However, it's not as fast as the Toshiba EM131A5C-BS, which is much cheaper and has many similar features like mute and sensor cooking.
+However, it's not as fast as the Toshiba EM131A5C-BS, which is significantly cheaper and shares many similar features, including mute and sensor cooking.

 See our review